Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Balancing the Needs of Many Learners

 In this paper, we investigate and compare different intrinsic reward mechanisms in a new bandit-like parallel learning testbed.
 The testbed consists of a single state and multiple actions.
 Each action is associated with an independent scalar target to be estimated by an independent prediction learner.
-A successful behavior policy will focus on actions that generate the most learning across the prediction learners.
-However, like auxiliary task learning systems, the overall task is partially observable, and learning is never done.
+A reasonable behavior policy will focus on actions that generate the most learning across the prediction learners.
+However, the overall task is partially observable, and learning is never done.
 The targets change without an explicit notification to the agent, and the task continually changes due to changes in action selection and learning of the individual prediction learners.
 Different configurations of the target distributions can simulate unlearnable targets, non-stationary targets, and easy-to-predict targets.
 Our new testbed provides a simple instantiation of a problem where \emph{introspective} learners should help achieve low overall error.
 An introspective prediction learner is one that can autonomously increase its rate of learning when progress is possible, and decrease learning when progress is not---or cannot---be made.

-Our second contribution is a comprehensive empirical comparison of different intrinsic reward mechanisms, including several ideas from reinforcement learning and active learning.
+This paper summarizes a comprehensive empirical comparison of different intrinsic reward mechanisms, including several ideas from reinforcement learning and active learning.
 Our computational study of learning progress highlighted a simple principle: intrinsic rewards based on the {\em amount of learning} (e.g., Bayesian Surprise and simple change in weights) can generate useful behavior if each individual learner is introspective.
 Across a variety of problem settings we find that the combination of introspective learners and simple intrinsic rewards was most reliable, performant, and easy to tune.
 We conclude with a discussion about how these ideas could be extended beyond our one-state prediction problem to drive behavior in large-scale problems where off-policy learning and function approximation are required.